1190452/LAPR3/Documents/UC17/UC17_ParkTheScooter.md

 ## 1.Requirement Engineering

 ### Brief format
 The courier requests the parking of the scooter.The system request the id from the pharmacy to park and from scooter.
 The courier enter the data(ids).
-The system checks whether the park has places availables and with requirements like charging places then authorize the parking and update the number of scooters parked.
+The system validates the data, checks whether the park has places availables and with requirements like charging places then authorize the parking and update the number of scooters parked.

 ### SSD
 ![UC17_SSD.svg](UC17_SSD.svg)